ON-FIELD NON-VERBAL COMMUNICATIONS IN SOCCER

-There are many forms of non-verbal communications between teammates during a match in soccer, most of which consist of hand signals.
+There are many forms of on-field, non-verbal, communications between teammates during a match in soccer, most of which consist of hand signals.

 The following HAND SIGNALS have been used effectively in games (no order implied):

 Arm up and then brought down – start of the set piece or corner kick.

 Arm straight up during the run of play – to show a teammate with the ball, who is some distance away, that you are open for a pass.
 (This should always be the arm opposite from the ball.)

 Arm sweep ending pointing around a defender – teammate to run around or past the defender for a wall-pass, overlap, lead pass, or to create a fake.

 Arm sweep to a certain location – shows the area where you want a teammate to make a run.

 Both arms down, palms toward teammate – pass the ball to my feet.